dwweiss/bruteforce/README.md

 ### Example: UIC airfoil + noise dataset

-This real-world example is taken from the UIC database:
+This real-world example with 6 input, 1 output and 1503 data points is taken from the UIC database:

 https://archive.ics.uci.edu/ml/datasets/Airfoil+Self-Noise

+Each of the 5 hidden layers contain 8 neurons.
+The trainer is adam, the types of activation of hidden layers were: (elu, leaky relu, sigmoid) and every confguration was repeated 5 times.

-Figure 6 shows the history of the means squared error of all trials for the TensorFlow backend.
+Figure 6 shows the history of the mean squared error of all trials for the TensorFlow backend.

 ![history_all](https://github.com/dwweiss/bruteforce/blob/main/bruteforce/doc/fig/bruteforce_history_uic_airfoil.png)